This website was kindly supported by a grant from the Tavistock Trust for Aphasia

 The final strand, future directions, will allow both researchers and clinicians to present their thoughts or research about what aspects of aphasia management might be relevant in the future and provide information to inform our future practice.

-The costs of the conference are:
+The in-person/online costs of the conference are:

-• Conference attendance (after early bird deadline): 1 day £100, 2 days £180.00 and 3 days £260.00
+• Conference attendance fees: 1 day £100, 2 days £180.00 and 3 days £260.00

 • Online or student attendance: 1 day £80.00, 2 days £155.00 and 3 days £230.00